-The implementation of KPIs (Key Performance Indicator) is a major concern.
-Within the QHSE departments, the dashboards illustrate the functioning of its processes.
-Internally, KPIs can be valuable data to communicate.
-So which indicators should be chosen?
+The implementation of KPIs (Key Performance Indicators) is a major concern.
+Within HSEQ and CSR/ESG management, dashboards shed light on the functioning of their processes.
+Internally, KPIs can be excellent data to communicate.
+Therefore, which indicators should be chosen?
 And how to use them?

 The ISO 9001 v2015 standard does not explicitly require the implementation of KPI dashboards.
-Nevertheless, it is specified in chapter 6.2.1:
+Nevertheless, Clause 6.2.1 specifies the following:

-Can quality objectives be measurable, monitored and updated?
+"Are quality objectives measurable, monitored and updated? "

-Therefore, the company must keep records as proof of the achievement of objectives.
+Moreover, the company must keep documented information as evidence of the achievement of objectives.

 Why implement KPIs?

 KPIs are performance indicators.
-In order to measure it, every organisation shall analyse the effectiveness, efficiency and performance of its activities at the same time.
+To measure them, every organisation shall analyse the effectiveness, efficiency and performance of its activities.

-- efficiency ensures that the company has achieved its objectives at the best cost with the minimum of means.
+- Efficiency ensures that the company has achieved its objectives at the lowest cost with minimum resources.

-- relevance makes it possible to know whether the company has equipped itself with adequate means to achieve its objectives.
+- Relevance shows whether the company has equipped itself with adequate means to achieve its objectives.

-KPIs are used by the managers and employees concerned to check the effectiveness of actions and to facilitate decision-making accordingly.
-KPIs are therefore closely linked to the company's policy and strategy.
+KPIs serve managers and concerned employees to verify the effectiveness of their actions and facilitate decision-making accordingly.
+Therefore, KPIs are closely linked to the company's policy and strategy.

 How to choose your KPIs?

-A good indicator must be linked to a certain objective: there is no point in defining a panel of indicators that have no purpose!
-Indeed, if the objective is too vague (for example, by defining an indicator simply called "improvement of employee well-being"), the dashboards will not be precise and therefore it will not be efficient.
+A good indicator must be linked to an objective: there is no point in defining a panel of indicators that have no purpose!
+Indeed, if the objective is too vague (for example, by defining an indicator simply called "improvement of employee well-being"), the dashboards will not be precise and therefore inefficient.

-In order to set objectives, considering the SMART method is a great method: it consists of identifying objectives over a defined period of time.
+To help you set objectives, rely on the SMART method: it consists of identifying objectives over a defined period.
 The SMART method has five criteria: "S" for "Specific"; "M" for "Measurable"; "A" for "Acceptable and Ambitious"; "R" for "Relevant"; and "T" for "Time-bound".
-The idea is to set concrete and achievable objectives and to measure them with an indicator.
+The idea is to set concrete and achievable objectives and to measure them using an indicator.

-It is important not to define too many indicators and to avoid building “gaz factories”.
-The performance of an approach is not measured by the number of indicators, but by the objectives achieved.
-The KPIs chosen must be easy to achieve and communicate.
+It is important not to define too many indicators and to avoid building overly complex systems.
+The performance of an approach is not measured by the number of indicators but by the objectives achieved.
+The chosen KPIs must be easy to implement and communicate.

-Thus, the representation models that are used most frequently are graphics, as they have the advantage of being very visual and are understandable to everyone.
-Make sure that the dashboards are clearly and internally presented, either on notice boards or on the company's Intranet.
-Of course, these can be clarified and explained to each department.
+Therefore, the most commonly chosen representation modes are graphs, as they have the advantage of being very visual and accessible to everyone.
+Make sure to display the dashboards internally, whether on bulletin boards or the company's Intranet.
+Of course, these can be commented on and explained to each department.

-The direction has key performance indicators for all products and related activities.
+Management has key performance indicators for all products and associated activities.
 Here are some examples of indicators:

-The QHSE department has its own dashboards made up of both performance indicators as well as monitoring and management indicators.
+The HSEQ department has its dashboards consisting of both performance indicators and monitoring and management indicators.

 Management indicators include: